-French business culture
+French work culture

 The work-life balance within French work culture seems to be nothing short of amazing.
 It’s something I feel American society can learn from so life doesn’t pass you by before you have a chance to actually live.
 I work to live, not the other way around, and maybe it’s time for Americans to learn a thing or two from the French…